SethHibpshman/MorseDeck-Terminal/README.md

 ### Operating Modes

-The device ships with five selectable operating modes, accessible from the settings menu:
+The device has with three selectable operating modes, accessible from the settings menu:

 | Mode | Description |
 |---|---|